jMetal/Evolver/README.md

 ## Sample configuration
 To execute evolver, the parameters are configured in a YAML file.
 The following example can use a generic NSGAII to auto-design the NSGAII algorithm to solve the ZDT1, ZDT4, and DTLZ3 problems.
+You can find more example configurations at [examples](examples).

 ```yaml
 general_config: